RoboAPLAYZ/Robotics-Code-Decode/README.md

 ## NOTICE

 This repository contains the public FTC SDK for the DECODE (2025-2026) competition season.
+This repository is for the Galactic Gears #14791 FTC team and it will be updated until the end of the season when it will be archived.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.